 Commonly found in Indonesia, Malaysia and Singapore, Lontong actually refers to compressed rice cakes usually eaten in place of steamed rice.
 While it can be eaten with anything – like gado gado and rendang – the local term refers to these bite-sized rice cakes bathed in a spicy coconut vegetable stew, and topped with sambal and toasted dessicated coconut.

-Indulge your sweet tooth without breaking the bank (or your seams) by picking up a couple of these colourful bite-sized, sweets – from layered jellies and sweet sticky rice balls, to starchy coconut-covered pieces of steamed tapioca.
+Indulge your sweet tooth without breaking the bank (or your seams) by picking up a couple of these colourful bite-sized sweets – from layered jellies and sweet sticky rice balls, to starchy coconut-covered pieces of steamed tapioca.
 The putri salat: A double-layered dessert with a green custard above and sticky rice below is loved by plenty of smalls – though there’s a 99% chance that they will pick off the rice.
+Kueh lapis is a huge hit as well for its multi-layers, great for kids to peel off and eat layer by layer.

 13. Chilli crab